mahadirz/data-engineer-test/README.md

 The test consist of 4 questions.
 Except question 1, all questions consist of sub questions.
 The time given to solve it is 7 days.

+## For question 2, to view visualization without executing the codes, use this link: https://s3.amazonaws.com/madet/Question%2B1%2Band%2B2.html

 #### Question 1
 A simple question which I believe to test efficiency to compute array/vector